Modeling of the physical phenomena occurring in the casting and mold is performed by the solver modules of the POLIGONSOFT (see the figure below).

 The melt compression modulus can be estimated from the formula E = a2ρi, where a is the sound velocity in the melt; ρi is the melt density.
 Based on the known data on the speed of sound for pure metal melts, we can assume that Е = 3.104 ÷ 105 MPa.
 It should be taken into account that the sound velocity is much lower in the alloys than in pure metals.

-In the model, the compression modulus characterizes the process of pressure drop in the thermal node.
-Under the ideal conditions, the rate of pressure drop in a closed thermal node is proportional to Е. During the crystallization of a real casting, the solid skin of metal surrounding the thermal node may be permeable, which reduces the rate of pressure drop in the node.
-There is also the possibility of deformation of the skin under the influence of the difference in the pressures of the environment and inside the thermal node, which also reduces the rate of pressure drop, since a part of the crystallization shrinkage is compensated by the deformation.
+In the model, the compression modulus characterizes the process of pressure drop in the thermal hot spot.
+Under the ideal conditions, the rate of pressure drop in a closed thermal hot spot is proportional to Е. During the crystallization of a real casting, the solid skin of metal surrounding the thermal hot spot may be permeable, which reduces the rate of pressure drop in the node.
+There is also the possibility of deformation of the skin under the influence of the difference in the pressures of the environment and inside the thermal hot spot, which also reduces the rate of pressure drop, since a part of the crystallization shrinkage is compensated by the deformation.
 This indicates that the effective compression modulus of the melt should be much less than the theoretical estimation possibly is equal to 200 ÷ 2000 MPa.

 Within the frames of this model, the listed phenomena are not considered, and therefore the compression modulus, like the critical pressure, are the adjustable parameters that must be determined based on the experimental data.